pasturm/smaractcontrol/README.md

 ![](smaract.png)

-### Command line usage
+### Command line interface

-The program can also be used with command line arguments.
+The program can also be used with command-line arguments.

 Usage:
 ```shell